-Camp out in your basement, says Stan Cox, author of “Losing Our Cool: Uncomfortable Truths About Our Air-Conditioned World (and Finding New Ways to Get Through the Summer).”
-In your eco-cooled basement, a TV, couch or futon, and a cold drink may be all you need.
+Camp out in your basement, advises Stan Cox, a scientist, environmental writer and author of “Losing Our Cool: Uncomfortable Truths About Our Air-Conditioned World (and Finding New Ways to Get Through the Summer).”
+In your eco-cooled basement, a TV, a couch and a cold drink may be all you need.

-However, Scheckel says don’t open basement windows when outdoor air is heavy with humidity.
+Scheckel warns against opening basement windows when outdoor air is heavy with humidity.
 “Warm, moist air will cause condensation on cool surfaces such as basement walls, ultimately increasing the humidity in your home,” he says.

-Skip the stove-top boiling and oven baking during hot spells, Cox says.
-Reduce indoor heat by making microwave nachos or eating a cool salad.
-If you must boil pasta for tomorrow’s potluck, cook in the evening.
+Don’t cook on the stovetop or use your oven during hot spells.
+Reduce indoor heat by cooking in the microwave or eating cool foods, such as salads and fruit.
+If you must bake lasagna for tomorrow’s potluck, do it in the evening.

-After cooking, turn on the kitchen exhaust, and turn on the bathroom exhaust fan after a hot shower.
+After cooking, turn on the kitchen exhaust fan.
+Turn on the bathroom exhaust fan after a hot shower.

 “AC efficiency is mostly a function of the technology,” Scheckel says.
 “Keep the filter clean to allow for good air movement and keep the unit level so the condensation drains properly.”

-If you swap your older air conditioner for a newer unit, you could reduce your energy costs by half, according to the Department of Energy.
+You can cut your energy costs in half by swapping your older air conditioner for a new unit, the U.S. Department of Energy says.
 Look for a high-energy-efficiency ratio, or EER, or an Energy Star-qualified unit.
-Higher EER ratings mean a more efficient air conditioner.
-Energy Star refers to a system adopted by the U.S. Environmental Protection Agency and Department of Energy to identify energy-efficient products.
+Higher EER ratings indicate a more efficient air conditioner.
+Energy Star is a system used by the U.S. government to designate energy-efficient products.

-Put the AC fan speed on high, except on especially humid days, says the U.S. Department of Energy.
-On humid days, place the speed on low.
+Put the air-conditioner fan speed on high, except on very humid days, says the U.S. Department of Energy.
+On humid days, put the fan speed on low.
 The slower air movement through the air-conditioning equipment removes more moisture from the air, improving comfort in your home.